Skip to main content

 • There was a ‘oneness’ to the acquisition of each investor’s interest in the landholder, because the acquisitions happened on the same day, and in the same way, resulting in the landholder’s shareholding being substantively altered, by becoming an entity owned by a group of private investors.

-Two months after the Court gave its judgment, the Commissioner of State Revenue issued ruling no. DA-057v2 to explain further the factors that will be taken into account when determining whether there is an associated transaction.
+Two months after the court gave its judgment, the Commissioner of State Revenue issued ruling no. DA-057v2 to explain further the factors that will be taken into account when determining whether there is an associated transaction.

 TOP